hewner/csse403/ClassOutline.md

 # Prolog 3 - a bit on user input

+## What Makes Prolog Good?

+We've been talking about some of the warts of Prolog and we'll talk about them some more today.
+But I want to talk a bit about why I like prolog to kick it off.

+1. A natural syntax for making programs that approximate human reasoning.
+I think of it as sort of an "SQL for logic".
+2. A trade-off between the "pure logic" of theorem provers and a straightforward procedural language like vanilla scheme.
+One that mostly lets you think logically, but also lets you reason about performance cost directly.

+   Note that if tuned, Prolog can actually execute quite quickly because it constrains its structure to ones that are efficient to check.
+3. Unification is just such a elegant way to at the same time constrain input and extract the data you need - and indeed will be used in some of the other languages we look at in this course.
+4. Even on today's computers with lots of resources most of our programming is declarative (i.e. it describes a process to get a result) not imperative (describes the result we want and lets the computer figure out how to give it to us).
+But that is not the only way to be, language wise.

+## Prolog Input Basics

 Languages of an AI bent tend to skimp a bit when it comes to input and output.
 Prolog is no exception.
 Your basic input function is called get\_char(X).

     ?- get_char(X), get_char(Y).
     |: hello